 - A healthcare professional needs to guide the blood sugar control for frail older adults.
 Tight control of blood sugars in frail people with diabetes is not easy to do.
 The steps are many and complex.
 And, more relaxed sugar control can improve brain function, and lower other side effects of treatment.

 - Frail older adults need to keep their weight stable and eat a healthy diet.
 This helps keep bones and muscles strong, which can reduce the risk and dangers of a fall.

-If you or someone you’re caring for has a high risk of falling, consider seeing a .
-These providers have advanced training in the care of older adults, including those with multiple healthcare needs.
-Geriatrics healthcare professionals also have advanced training in caring for older people with balance problems and other health problems related to falling.
+If you or someone you are caring for has a high risk of falling, consider seeing a geriatrician or other geriatrics healthcare professional.
+These providers have advanced training in the care of older adults, including people with problems related to falling.